-Hike down Bright Angel Trail before it gets hot.
-This incredible trail stretches 9.9 miles down the canyon, eventually reaching Phantom Ranch and the Colorado River.
-For a three-mile roundtrip hike, walk down to 1.5-Mile Resthouse and then retrace your steps.
+You’ve gazed out across the Grand Canyon from the rim, now it’s time to descend into it.
+Hike down the famous Bright Angel Trail before it gets too hot.
+This incredible trail stretches 9.9 miles down the canyon, eventually reaching Phantom Ranch and the Colorado River far below.
+The full long and arduous hike isn’t recommended for a day trip.
+Instead, opt for a 3-mile roundtrip hike to 1.5-Mile Resthouse and back.

 Yavapai Geology Museum